 Vann McGee (1985) provided a famous counterexample to Modus Ponens.
 I show that, contrary to a view universally held in the literature, assuming the material conditional as an interpretation of the natural language conditional “if …, then …” does not dissolve McGee’s puzzle.
 Indeed, I provide a slightly modified version of McGee’s famous election scenario in which (1) the relevant features of the scenario are preserved (2) both modus ponens and modus tollens fail, even if we assume the material conditional.
 I go on to show that in the modified scenario (which I call “the restaurant scenario”) conjunction introduction is also invalid.
 More specifically, I demonstrate that the restaurant scenario is actually a version of the Lottery Paradox (Kyburg 1961), and conclude that any genuine solution to McGee’s puzzle must be a solution to the Lottery Paradox, too.
 Finally, I provide some hints towards a solution to both McGee’s puzzle and the Lottery Paradox.

-Mattia Andreoletti (University of Turin): The Meanings of Replicability
+Mattia Andreoletti (LLC, University of Turin): The Meanings of Replicability

 Thursday, 27 September, 12:00-13:00, Aula di Medievale, Palazzo Nuovo